guimassoqueto/node-clean-api/README.md

 * `make integration-test`: run all the integration tests
 * `make coverage-report`: show the test coverage of the app (first run `make test` or `make unit-test` or `make integration-test`)
 * `make build`: transpile the typescript code located in *src/* to javascript (will be located in *dist/*)
+* `make build-image`: build the application image using Docker
+* `make tsc-watch`: transpile in real-time the code to javascript
+* `make node-watch`: execute the app with changes in real-time (works with tsc-watch)

 TODO: